 Also Visit These

-Famous WCTU member Carry A. Nation (who copyrighted her name) began destroying saloons with a hatchet until her death in 1911.1
+Famous WCTU member Carry A. Nation (who copyrighted her name) began destroying saloons with a hatchet.1

 In the U.S., Busch had overtook Pabst to become the nations best-selling beer.4